-(5) The storage areas for bulk bins are: Complies a. contained in a roofed and wholly screened enclosure or room of sufficient size for the bulk bin quantity required; b. easily accessible for residents and for the required servicing of bins; c. screened from neighbouring properties to mitigate odour, amenity and noise; d. of a design to mitigate the harbourage of vermin or attraction of scavenging animals; e. provided with natural or temperature-controlled ventilation if in an enclosed room; f. of a design which maintains a minimum internal vertical clearance of 2.1m; g. kept clear of obstructions, such as fixed bay separators, that impede the ability to change from existing bin sizes or which otherwise limit future refuse collection options; h. are not to contain other amenities such as air-conditioning compressors, hot water systems or electrical hubs.
-Note-Where screening is utilised to form part or all of a refuse storage area, the screening is to have a maximum of 25% openings, with a maximum opening dimension of 50mm, and are to be permanently fixed, durable and maintainable.
-Note-Allow for at least an additional 0.5m clearance surrounding each container, or for the storage of multiple bins, 1.5m clearance around the combined bin area (whichever is lesser).
-(6) Best practice may include allowing additional space for the storage of extra containers to separately store either organic waste or other recyclables in the future.
+Sectio Section 4.2 - On-site Collection (Bulk Bins) - Continued (5) 5) The storage areas for bulk bins are: Complies a. contained in a roofed and wholly screened enclosure or room of sufficient size for the bulk bin quantity required; b. easily accessible for residents and for the required servicing of bins; с. screened from neighbouring properties to mitigate odour, amenity and noise; d. of a design to mitigate the harbourage of vermin or attraction of scavenging animals; e. provided with natural or temperature-controlled ventilation if in an enclosed room; f. of a design which maintains a minimum internal vertical clearance of 2.1m; g. kept clear of obstructions, such as fixed bay separators, that impede the ability to change from existing bin sizes or which otherwise limit future refuse collection options; h. are not to contain other amenities such as air-conditioning compressors, hot water systems or electrical hubs.
+Note-V to have a to be per /here screening is utilised to form part or all of a refuse storage area, the screening is a maximum of 25% openings, with a maximum opening dimension of 50mm, and are rmanently fixed, durable and maintainable.
+Note-A storage llow for at least an additional 0.5m clearance surrounding each container, or for the of multiple bins, 1.5m clearance around the combined bin area (whichever is lesser).
+(6) Best pra separate ctice may include allowing additional space for the storage of extra containers to Iy store either organic waste or other recyclables in the future.
 Sufficient space provided for anticipated refuse volumes.
-(7) If a refuse or recycling chute is provided: Complies a. it is to be constructed to allow refuse to fall into the centre of the bin; b. it is to have a door / lid to ensure clean changeover of bins; the chute room must be of suitable size to allow for an additional bin/s to remain under the chute discharge/s at all times; d. separate chutes and bulk bins are to be used for each waste stream; e. the room containing the chute and bin or compactor excludes all but authorised personnel; f. design best practice may include developments greater than 15m (3 storeys) in height utilising twin chutes or single chute dual stream technology with openings on each residential floor to enable chute disposal of both refuse and recycling.
-(8) Environmental best practices may also include the installation of a trapped waste connection to the sewer system.
+(7) If a refus e or recycling chute is provided: Complies a. it is to be constructed to allow refuse to fall into the centre of the bin; b. it is to have a door / lid to ensure clean changeover of bins; C. the chute room must be of suitable size to allow for an additional bin/s to remain under the chute discharge/s at all times; d. separate chutes and bulk bins are to be used for each waste stream; e. the room containing the chute and bin or compactor excludes all but authorised personnel; f. design best practice may include developments greater than 15m (3 storeys) in height utilising twin chutes or single chute dual stream technology with openings on each residential floor to enable chute disposal of both refuse and recycling.
+(8) Environr to the se nental best practices may also include the installation of a trapped waste connection wer system.
 Sewer connected drainage point provided.
-Sectio n 5 - Non-Residential Refuse Collection (1) Non-residential development is to provide sufficient capacity to achieve low-frequency servicing in line with Table 2.
-Service frequency aligned with residential collection frequency.
-(2) Refuse generation rates for specific uses are provided in Table 4.
-These figures are to be used to calculate the refuse and recycling capacity required.
-Complies Note-Where a refuse generation rate is not defined in Table 4, the applicant is responsible for providing evidence in support of the refuse generation proposed.
-(3) Sufficient information is provided to demonstrate that refuse collection can occur in an efficient and safe manner on site without adverse impact on amenity (acoustic, odour or visual impacts) and pedestrian and vehicular traffic.
+Section 5 - Non-Residential Refuse Collection (1) Non-resi servicing dential development is to provide sufficient capacity to achieve low-frequency ; in line with Table 2.
+Complies - Service frequency aligned with residential collection frequency.
+(2) Refuse g used to a Note-V eneration rates for specific uses are provided in Table 4.
+These figures are to be calculate the refuse and recycling capacity required. /here a refuse generation rate is not defined in Table 4, the applicant is responsible ding evidence in support of the refuse generation proposed.
+Complies any evidence in support of the refuse generation proposea.
+(3) efficient visual im t information is provided to demonstrate that refuse collection can occur in an an and safe manner on site without adverse impact on amenity (acoustic, odour or pacts) and pedestrian and vehicular traffic.
 Complies - Services are performed in the designated loading area.